-This diligence also includes calling target customers (current and prospective) in order to determine their opinion of the services and products to be offered by the company.
+This diligence also includes calling target customers (current and prospective) to determine their opinion of the services and products to be offered by the company.

 Legal Diligence - most of the tasks here are done by hired lawyers.
-Their task is to ensure that all necessary registrations are done, as well as no patent or trademark infringements.
+Their job is to ensure that all necessary registrations are done, as well as no patent or trademark infringements.

 Tax and Accounting Due Diligence – this is the work mostly of accountants/auditors.
 They would review/audit financial books and tax filings, and determine if there are material irregularities that could affect the company after the public offering.